Kempegowda International Airport: Ownership

 The airport is owned and operated by Bengaluru International Airport Limited (BIAL), a public limited company.
 The Government of India has granted BIAL the rights to operate the airport for 30 years, with the option to continue for an additional 30 years.
 The company is a public–private consortium.

 Zürich Airport sold its 5% stake in the airport to Fairfax Financial in April 2016 for ₹410 crore.

 Indian conglomerate GVK Group initially owned 43% of the shares of Bengaluru Airport, but divested 33% of its stake to Fairfax Financial for ₹2149 crore in 2016.
 GVK closed the deal in March 2017.
 In January 2018, GVK decided to sell its remaining 10% in shares to Fairfax India Holdings for ₹1290 crore, and exited BIAL completely.

 26% of shares are held by government entities Karnataka State Industrial Investment and Development Corporation (13%) and the Airports Authority of India (13%).
 74% is held by private companies Fairfax Financial (54%) and Siemens Project Ventures (20%).

 In March 2021, the Airports Authority of India announced their intention to sell their 13% stake in order to raise funds.
-Between FY22–25, the government aims to raise upto ₹20782 crore through aviation.
+Between FY22–25, the government aims to raise up to ₹20782 crore through aviation.
 This process will begin with the auction of shares held in Bengaluru Airport, followed by the sales of shares held in the airports of Hyderabad, Mumbai and Delhi.